bholmesdev/simple-stack/www/src/content/docs/query.md

 ### `$.all()` selector

 You may want to select multiple targets with the same name.
-You can use `$.all()` to query for an array of results:
+Use `$.all()` to query for an array of results:

 ```astro
 ---